International: qualifying recognised overseas pension schemes (QROPS): exclusion and other loss of QROPS status

 What is a significant failure?

 The legislation gives a wide definition to what can be considered significant in the above situations.
-A failure to comply with a requirement will be significant if:
+A failure to comply with a requirement to provide information will be significant if:

 - it’s a failure to give details (information or evidence) that may be (or is) of significance, or